Elastic Functional Changepoint Detection of Climate Impacts from Localized Sources: Introduction

-The rest of the paper is organized as follows: Section \ref{sec:efchange} presents the elastic amplitude and phase changepoint methods, and provides implementation using fully functional or functional principal component analysis.
-Section \ref{sec:results} provides analysis of the methodologies on simulated and climate monitoring data sets.
+The remainder of the paper is organized as follows: Section \ref{sec:efchange} presents the elastic amplitude and phase changepoint methods, and outlines the implementation using fully functional or functional principal component analysis.
+Section \ref{sec:results} provides analysis of the methodologies on simulated and multiple climate variables from the MERRA-2 data base.
 Finally, concluding remarks and future work are presented in Section \ref{sec:conclusion}.